Marketing Myth: One-Dose-Fits-All

 Drug makers are motivated to do as little as required for the patients who use their medications.

-“It’s the holy grail that every drug company tries to acheive,” according to a former director of the FDA's Center for Drug Evaluation and Research.
+“It’s the holy grail that every drug company tries to achieve,” according to a former director of the FDA's Center for Drug Evaluation and Research.
 “One-dose-fits-all is a marketing myth.”

 We are all different and when given the same dose of the same drug, our responses vary greatly.
 The medical term for this is “individual variation,” and according to AMA Drug Evaluations, our variations can range from 400 to 4,000 percent!